Knowledge-OTP/recorder/README.md

 ### Things to do for future versions - (in various importance)

-* add support for Skilnk - webrtc plugin for safari and older ie

 * Metohds: add a pause method

 * LifeCycle: if implaments the pasue method, add a on pause event